jbnetapp/demo-netapp-cloud-api/README.md

 New cloud Sync relationship successfully created
 ```

-- **Remarque**  to use the [JSON example file](https://github.com/jbnetapp/demo-netapp-cloud-api/blob/main/new-cloudsync-relation-blob-to-blob-example.json) you must:
+- **Remarque**  to use the [JSON example file](https://github.com/jbnetapp/demo-netapp-cloud-api/blob/main/Example/new-cloudsync-relation-blob-to-blob-example.json) you must:
     - Change the dataBrokerId to your dataBorkerId.
 To get your dataBorkerId go to [cloudmanager](http://cloudmanager.netapp.com) -> sync -> Manager Data Broker -> Select your Data Broker and click on button **(>)**
     - The source **jbblob** and the target **jblobcopy** Blobs must  exist in your **Azure** storage account
     - The storage account name **jbblobazure** must also exist.
-- For more information about the JSON syntax used: https://api.cloudsync.netapp.com/docs/ and to get your databorker
+- For more information about the JSON syntax used: https://api.cloudsync.netapp.com/docs/

 ## Print Cloud Sync Relations list
 ```